 Clinical Update · April 28, 2026

-A federal reclassification just restored physician access to one of the most studied recovery peptides in regenerative medicine.
+A federal reclassification just restored physician access to one of the most studied recovery peptide categories in regenerative medicine.
 Here is what it means for your protocol at Limitless.

 Author: Joshua Hare, DO Audience: Current & Prospective Patients Status: Active Clinical Bulletin